Board of Directors

 Why do I serve on the JCS Board?
 My wife, Sandia and I had three children go through JCS and Sandia taught Art at the High School for 9 years.
 I serve on the JCS Board because I want to further the Gospel in general and Christian education in particular in Jackson County, and I believe God has equipped me to do so as a JCS Board member.
 JCS is an incredibly important ministry.
 I believe that all of us who care about growing and spreading faith through education and service should do all we can to sustain and advance it.

-Professor of Psychology, Spring Arbor University
+Chair of Baccalaureate Nursing (Pre-licensure) program, Spring Arbor University

 Alumni of JCS, Alumni Parent of Two JCS Students, Current Parent of One JCS Student